 In early keratoconus, vision changes may be mistaken for regular astigmatism, and glasses or soft contact lenses may still provide good vision.
 A surgical procedure called corneal cross-linking (CXL), using riboflavin, may be used to slow down progression.
 However if keratoconus progresses the best way to provide clear vision is with a custom made Rigid Gas Permeable (RGP) contact lens, designed especially for keratoconus.

 Ultimately a corneal graft (transplant) may need to be considered but this is usually a last resort.
 Many keratoconus patients achieve good vision for many years using custom RGP contact lenses, without ever needing a corneal graft.
 Anyone who has been diagnosed with keratoconus should strictly avoid eye rubbing.

 If you’ve been diagnosed with keratoconus it’s natural to feel concerned but you don’t have to be fearful of ‘going blind’.
 Even though there is no “cure” for keratoconus, the right eyecare and expertise can usually provide you with a lifetime of good useful vision.

-At Custom Eyecare (formerly known as Marketown Optical) in Newcastle NSW, we use the Medmont E300 corneal topographer – the most accurate model on the market today – which provides a very detailed “contour map” of the cornea necessary for accurate customised keratoconus RGP contact lens fitting.
+At Custom Eyecare in Newcastle NSW, we use the Medmont E300 corneal topographer to create a very detailed “contour map” of the cornea necessary for accurate customised keratoconus RGP contact lens fitting.
 This allows us to select the most appropriate type of lens for your eyes, meaning the best possible vision and wearing comfort.
 This also applies to RGP contact lens fittings for other reasons besides keratoconus, for example astigmatism, pellucid marginal degeneration (PMD), dry eye, or corneal scarring.

 Keratoconus contact lens fitting at Custom Eyecare involves an initial baseline eye examination in our Darby Street practice where we check the overall health of your eyes, measure your vision, and give you a recommendation of your best vision correction option (glasses, soft lenses, or custom rigid lenses).